MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-bf-cli-deploy-luis.md

 ## The dialog file

 When you include the `--dialog` option, a `.dialog` file will be generated for each of your `.lu` files, one for each locale.
-These files will be written to the directory specified in the `out` option.
+These files will be written to the directory specified in the `--out` option.
 For example:

 ```json
 RootDialog.en-us.lu.dialog <-- LuisRecognizer for en-us locale